Festival Opening and The Kōloa Village Pā‘ina

 Koloa Plantation Days Shops at Kukuiula

-On Friday, July 29, from 5:30pm to 8:30pm, The Shops at Kukui‘ula will present Flavors of Kukui‘ula in celebration of Koloa Plantation Days.
+On Friday from 5:30pm to 8:30pm, The Shops at Kukui‘ula will present Flavors of Kukui‘ula in celebration of Koloa Plantation Days.
 As Kauai’s largest family-friendly pau hana party, Flavors of Kukui‘ula will pay homage to the island’s plantation heritage.
-Enjoy live music entertainment, plantation treats and delicacies, and a variety of alcoholic drinks and non-alcoholic refreshments.
+Enjoy live music entertainment by Kaua‘i’s premier kachi-kachi band, Wally Rita Y Los Kauaianos.
+Plus, delight in plantation treats and delicacies as well as a variety of alcoholic drinks and non-alcoholic refreshments.

 The Shops at Kukui’ula boasts the island’s best collection of restaurants and retailers including: